 I love the three olive oil products Dr. Gundry created, and they are some of the most intense and flavorful olive oil products I’ve ever tasted.
 The Gundry MD Polyphenol-Rich olive oil is excellent for drinking for health benefits.

 On my Ambassador Store, you can SAVE more than 25% on ALL Gundry MD olive oil products.
 You will find olive oils under food products, or you can use the below direct product links.

 Supercharged with 30x more hydroxytyrosol polyphenols than conventional olive oil, the Polyphenol-Rich Olive Oil takes the benefits of this traditional food to the next level.

-With its rich, musky intense olive flavor, this sumptuous olive oil is not only a supplement to your health but also the ultimate topper for avocado toast, eggs, salads, vegetables.
-You can add it to a smoothie, make pesto, or just take a shot of it.
+With its rich, musky intense olive flavor, this sumptuous olive oil is not only a supplement to your health but also the ultimate topper and finishing oil for avocado toast, eggs, salads, vegetables.
+You can add it to a smoothie, make pesto, use it as a salad dressing or just take a shot of it.

 Chef’s Select Organic Olive Oil is a brand new way to enjoy the benefits of high-quality olive oil packaged in a high-grade oil that’s perfect for cooking.